fxpio/fxp-security-bundle/Resources/doc/index.md

         entity_managers:
             default:
                 filters:
-                    sonatra_sharing:     # Enable the SQL Filter for sharing (optional)
+                    fxp_sharing:     # Enable the SQL Filter for sharing (optional)
-                        class:      Sonatra\Component\Security\Doctrine\ORM\Filter\SharingFilter
+                        class:      Fxp\Component\Security\Doctrine\ORM\Filter\SharingFilter
                         enabled:    true
 ```

 > **Note:**
 >
-> If you use the role hierarchy or sharing, you must add the optional dependency `sonatra/doctrine-extensions`
+> If you use the role hierarchy or sharing, you must add the optional dependency `fxp/doctrine-extensions`

 ### Step 9: Configure and initialize the permissions